dfrappart/dfrappart.github.io/_posts/2022-03-01-Back_to_basics_About_Network_Security_Groups.markdown

 1. The Network Security Group 101
 2. Recommandations for using NSG
-3. Scenario of Network flows with NSG
+3. Scenarios of Network flows with NSG
 4. What you should remember

 ## 1. The Network Security Group 101